 What is sedation dentistry?

-Sedation dentistry allows dental offices to assist in managing patients’ fears and phobias through anesthetics.
-Anesthesia is administered to a patient prior to having dental work done to dull pain, relax and ease anxiety.
+Sedation dentistry, or sleep dentistry, allows dental offices to assist in managing patients’ fears and phobias through anesthetics.
+Dental Anesthesia is given to a patient prior to having dental work done to dull pain, relax and ease anxiety.
 A sedation dentist’s techniques vary depending on the patient, work being done and often time age.